 The Basics - What to Bring

-Tents used at the Learn-to Camp event at the Rideau Canal © Parks Canada
+Mountain Equipment Coop tents used at the Learn-to Camp event at the Rideau Canal © Parks Canada

 With an overwhelming amount of recreational camping equipment available to today’s consumer, it can be an intimidating task to equip yourself and your family.
 The wide selection of camping gear is required to accommodate the many different types of camping.